-- 2. Boundaries and Applicability - a.
+- a.
 The DTT, Downtown Transition Overlay boundaries are shown in Figure 2. - b.
 Within the boundaries shown below, the DTT, Downtown Transition Overlay applies to any building or property. - c.
-The City Council may extend or modify the boundaries of the DTT, Downtown Transition Overlay through the process outlined in section 5.05 and affirmative finding that the property proposed for inclusion in the overlay contributes to the character of the original downtown. - 3.
+The City Council may extend or modify the boundaries of the DTT, Downtown Transition Overlay through the process outlined in subsection 5.05 and affirmative finding that the property proposed for inclusion in the overlay contributes to the character of the original Downtown. - 3.
 New Development, Redevelopment, and Allowed Uses - a.
-New development and redevelopment in the DTT, Downtown Transition Overlay is governed by subsection 4.06.E. - b.
-Use of property in the DTT, Downtown Transition Overlay is governed by the underlying zoning district (see section 3.03).
+New development and redevelopment in the DTT, Downtown Transition Overlay are governed by subsection 4.06.E. - b.
+Use of property in the DTT, Downtown Transition Overlay is governed by the underlying zoning district (see subsection 3.03).